Barbara Hale: Early life

 Barbara Hale was born in DeKalb, Illinois, to Wilma (née Colvin) and Luther Ezra Hale, a landscape gardener.
 She had one sister, Juanita, for whom Hale's younger daughter was named.
-The family was of Scotch-Irish ancestry.
-In 1940, Hale was a member of the final graduating class from Rockford High School in Rockford, Illinois, then attended the Chicago Academy of Fine Arts, planning to be an artist.
+The family was of Scottish and Irish ancestry.
+In 1940, Hale was a member of the final graduating class from Rockford High School in Rockford, Illinois.
+She then attended the Chicago Academy of Fine Arts, planning to be an artist.
 Her performing career began in Chicago, when she started modeling to pay for her education.

 Career

 Film

 Hale moved to Hollywood in 1943, and under contract to RKO Radio Pictures, made her first screen appearance (uncredited) in Gildersleeve's Bad Day.
-She continued to make small uncredited appearances in films, until her first credited role alongside Frank Sinatra in Higher and Higher (1943) (even singing with him in the film).
-Hale had leading roles in movies including West of the Pecos (1945) with Robert Mitchum in his second film as the leading man, Lady Luck (1946) — opposite Robert Young in what she described as her first "full stardom" and "her fifth A picture" — and The Window (1949).
+She continued to make small, uncredited appearances in films, until her first credited role as a glamorous debutante alongside Frank Sinatra in Higher and Higher (1943) (even singing with him in the film).
+Hale had leading roles in RKO features including West of the Pecos (1945) with Robert Mitchum in his second star vehicle, Lady Luck (1946) — opposite Robert Young in what she described as her first "full stardom" and "her fifth A picture" — and The Window (1949).

+Hale left RKO in 1949 and was signed by Columbia Pictures.
 She received excellent notices for her co-starring performance opposite Larry Parks in the musical biography Jolson Sings Again (1949).
 She and Parks were teamed for subsequent films.

-Her roles in 1950s films such as the adventure Lorna Doone (1951); the comedy The Jackpot (with James Stewart) (also 1951); the drama A Lion Is in the Streets (1953) with James Cagney, and the Westerns Seminole (also 1953) and The Oklahoman (1957) continued Hale's run of successful movies during that decade.
+Hale's run of successful movies continued during the 1950s: the adventure Lorna Doone (1951); the comedy The Jackpot (with James Stewart) (also 1951); the drama A Lion Is in the Streets (1953) with James Cagney, and the Westerns Seminole (also 1953) and The Oklahoman (1957).
 The latter film, co-starring Joel McCrea, would mark Hale's last leading role in a motion picture.

-She seldom appeared in film after this time, but was part of an all-star cast in the 1970 movie Airport, playing the wife of an airline pilot (played by Dean Martin).
+She seldom appeared in motion pictures thereafter, but was part of an all-star cast in the 1970 movie Airport, playing the wife of an airline pilot (played by Dean Martin).
 Hale's final appearance in a feature film was in the 1978 drama Big Wednesday as Mrs. Barlow, the mother of the character played by Hale's real-life son William Katt.